shoeffner/monty/02_VariablesAssignments/slides.md

 - From now on, write all your homework in scripts
 - You can still explore using the interactive interpreter

+- To replay your code: `python my_code.py` -- or just click the play button in spyder!

 \note{
 During the first homework, you copied all your commands into files.